 My name is Brianna Blaser, and I am a counselor/coordinator at the DO-IT Center.
 I earned my bachelors degree in math and psychology at Carnegie Mellon University in Pittsburgh, PA.
 I moved to Seattle to attend graduate school at the University of Washington, where I earned my Ph.D. in women studies studying women in science.

 My name is Kayla Brown, and I am a counselor/coordinator here at DO-IT.
-I have a master of social work degree from the University of Washington, Bothell with a BA in community psychology from University of Washington, Bothell.
+I have a master of social work degree from the University of Washington and a bachelor's in community psychology from University of Washington, Bothell.
 My passion is community outreach, research, and disability activism.
 I work one-on-one with students to work on goal setting, academic planning, and building a support system.

 I'm Dan Comden.
 I manage the Access Technology Center (ATC) at the University of Washington.
 At the ATC we work directly with students, faculty, and staff with disabilities who need to access computing resources.